blockchain-lab/ScaleOutDistributedLedger/README.md

 - Otherwise, `currentRound := nextRound` and `nextRound := []` (empty).

 ### Result ###
-The final combination of transactions returned is the **smallest** set of sources with minimum amount of chains required.
+The final combination of transactions returned is the set of sources with minimum amount of chains required.
+The set found is the largest possible set for its chain requirements, but not necessarily the largest possible set.

 ### Performance ###
 The performance of the algorithm is still O(2^n) in the worst case.
-The worst case would be if all transactions are needed to get the amount of money required.
+The worst case would be if all transactions are needed to get the amount of money required and none of them can be grouped.
 Then the algorithm will consider all possible combinations.

 ### Future optimizations ###
 * It would probably be useful to keep track of how much money we have, to prevent the costly case where we don't have enough money.
-* It could be beneficial to group transactions together that have the same chain requirements in the first step, and use these as the input for the current implementation instead of the individual transactions.
-Grouping transactions together can be done in O(|transactions|) by hashing them into buckets.
 * There could be 2 algorithms, one for when we expect many transactions will be required, one for when we expect only a few transactions will be required.
 The current algorithm works bottom up, the other algorithm could work top down.
 (How many transactions do we need at minimum to cover the transaction?)

 ### Implementation Details ###